pzanchuk/Site-Rebuild/README.md

 ## Description

 _This is a clone of ebay.com main page.
 Web page is capable of creating new ads by clicking "Get NOW" button right above the footer._
 _eBay Logo will get you back home.
 Footer "About" link is active.
-After new ad has been created, page will automatically be redirected to home page._
+After new ad has been created, page will automatically be redirected to home page.
+Go to https://ebay-237a1.firebaseapp.com/ to see live page_

 ## Specifications